EliSacch/score-tracker/README.md

 ### User Stories

 - As website owner I want:
-    - To have an engaging design to cathc the users attention
+    - To have an engaging design to catch the users attention.
-    - That users are prompt to share the website with their friends
+    - That users are prompt to share the website with their friends.

 - As a user I want:
     - To easily understand the purpose of the website.